phpuech/OT_Analysis/README.md

 ## Condition of the experiment

-- condition: came of the antibody present on the beads during the experiment, or any other keyword that can be used for latter data processing
+- condition: name of the antibody present on the beads during the experiment, or any other keyword that can be used for latter data processing
 - drug: name of the drug used for the analysis,  if present, or any other keyword that can be used for latter data processing

 ## Fitting management